gjwdyk/WAF-Demo-Notes/Inspect-UserName-Password-Chrome/README.md

 Obtaining the "username" and "password" information from Input Field of a browser depends on:
 - [ ] The Browser itself.
 Some browsers provide shortcut commands, others don't.
 But they all share a formal syntax to obtain the "username" and "password" information from the Input Field.
 - [ ] The Source Code of the page itself.
 Each pages structured uniquely, differently depending on the developer.
-Study towards the page structure must be done BEFORE the Demo.
+Study towards the page structure must be done BEFORE the demo.